maxhcohen/ControlBarrierFunctions.jl/README.md

     k = CBFQP(Σ, CBF)
     k = CBFQP(Σ, CBF, CLF)

 construct a `Policy` represented as a CBF quadratic program without and with an additional CLF constraint, respectively.
 Once a `Policy` is constructed, it can be evaluated by calling `u = k(x)`, which will solve the corresponding quadratic program for the control input.

-## Potential changes to be made.
-- Should we make control constraints a field of the `ControlAffineSystem` type rather than as an explicit input to the `Policy` constructor?
-- Should we generalize how control constraints are specified using `LazySets.jl`?
-This would add an additional dependency to the package but could be helpful.
+Simulating a system under a policy can be performed by first constructing a `Simulation` object as

+    sim = Simulation(t0, tf, dt)

+where `t0`, `tf`, and `dt` represent the start time, stop time, and time-step, respectively.
+A simulation can then be run by calling

+    xs = sim(Σ, k, x0),

+where `x0` is the initial condition, which returns the resulting state trajectory.

+## Various to-dos
+- Generate formal documentation.
+- Generalize specification of control constraints to handle general polytopic constraints of the form Au <= b.
-- Add more concrete constructions of systems and CBFs?
-There is some support for this currently, but could be greatly expanded.
+- Add more concrete constructions of common systems and CBFs.
-- Should `CLFQP` and `CBFQP` types just be one `QPPolicy` type?

 ## Questions and Contributions
 If you have any questions about the toolbox, have suggestions for improvements, or would like to make your own contribution to the toolbox feel free to reach out to the repo's owner at maxcohen@bu.edu.